Shubin-vadim/Arxplover/README.md

 # ArXplorer - Multimodal PDF Document Analysis System

-ArXplorer is a comprehensive multimodal RAG (Retrieval-Augmented Generation) system for analyzing PDF documents with support for extracting and processing text, tables, and images using artificial intelligence.
+ArXplorer is a comprehensive multimodal system for analyzing PDF documents with support for extracting and processing text, tables, and images using artificial intelligence.

 ## Key Features